ovh/docs/pages/web/hosting/diagnostic-index-of/guide.en-ca.md

 ![modify_root_folder_confirm](images/modify_root_folder_confirm.png){.thumbnail}

-In a few minutes (remember to refresh your browser), you will see the following result:
+In a few minutes (by refreshing your browser), you will get the following result:

 ![multisite_modified](images/multisite_modified.png){.thumbnail}

 Finally, check that your website appears correctly.
 Otherwise, reboot your device and clear your browser cache if necessary.

+Also make sure that a **index.php** or **index.html** file is present in your target directory.

 ## Go further <a name="gofurther"></a>